MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 Before you upload custom 3D models or media files in the PC app, please make sure the file names are not more than 60 characters, and do not contain special characters (&, @, and so on).

-Large 3D models are stored in HoloLens memory while in use; therefore, the experience is slow down significantly if there are too many models in a guide. **For reasonable performance, we recommend that you don't exceed 450MB of 3D models in a single guide.**
+Large 3D models are stored in [!include[pn-hololens](../includes/pn-hololens.md)] memory while in use; therefore, the experience is slow down significantly if there are too many models in a guide. **For reasonable performance, we recommend that you don't exceed 450MB of 3D models in a single guide.**

 ## Editing the same guide on two different PCs is not fully supported

-While you can author the same guide on PC and HoloLens, we strongly recommend that you not edit the same guide on two separate PCs.
+While you can author the same guide on PC and [!include[pn-hololens](../includes/pn-hololens.md)], we strongly recommend that you not edit the same guide on two separate PCs.
 This can cause synchronization issues, and you might lose changes made in one of the PC sessions.

 ## Example guide images and video still show older version of HoloLens user interface

 The Example Guide will be revised in a later release.
-Until then, note that the images and video in the Example Guide show the older version of the HoloLens user interface (version 103.1905.31001 or earlier).
+Until then, note that the images and video in the Example Guide show the older version of the [!include[pn-hololens](../includes/pn-hololens.md)] user interface (version 103.1905.31001 or earlier).

 ## Text wrapping on PC and HoloLens might differ in rare cases

-In rare cases, you might notice that text is wrapped on the step card view in HoloLens but not on the PC.
-This is because [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] renders fonts at different sizes for readability between PC and HoloLens, and different widths of characters might cause them to go to the next line.
-To ensure this does not affect operator experience, validate the text on all steps on the HoloLens app before sharing your guides with operators.
+In rare cases, you might notice that text is wrapped on the step card view in [!include[pn-hololens](../includes/pn-hololens.md)] but not on the PC.
+This is because [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] renders fonts at different sizes for readability between PC and [!include[pn-hololens](../includes/pn-hololens.md)], and different widths of characters might cause them to go to the next line.
+To ensure this does not affect operator experience, validate the text on all steps on the [!include[pn-hololens](../includes/pn-hololens.md)] app before sharing your guides with operators.

 ## HoloLens app can't refresh when you edit the anchoring step on a PC for the same guide

-We recommend you don't open a guide on HoloLens while editing the alignment step for the same guide on a PC.
-In this case, the HoloLens app will refresh automatically, but it won't be able to open the guide.
+We recommend you don't open a guide on [!include[pn-hololens](../includes/pn-hololens.md)] while editing the alignment step for the same guide on a PC.
+In this case, the [!include[pn-hololens](../includes/pn-hololens.md)] app will refresh automatically, but it won't be able to open the guide.

 ## Offline use is not supported
 At this time, offline use in the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] apps is not supported.
 Also, you must have an active and reliable internet connection to use the apps.

 ## Recalibrating takes you back to the first step

-If you’re using the [!include[cc-microsoft](../includes/cc-microsoft.md)] HoloLens application, and you select the **Alignment** button from any step to recalibrate your HoloLens, after recalibrating, you’ll land on the first step of your guide.
+If you’re using the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)] application, and you select the **Alignment** button from any step to recalibrate your [!include[pn-hololens](../includes/pn-hololens.md)], after recalibrating, you’ll land on the first step of your guide.
 This is by design.
 You (or the operator) will want to recheck all steps after recalibrating, as this can change hologram alignment.

 ## Voice commands not tested thoroughly